 Motorly’s Verdict

 The Golf is a genuinely excellent used car — premium feel, strong resale value, and wide parts availability.
 But it demands respect: skip the service history, buy a high-mileage DSG car cheaply, and it will punish you.
-Follow the checklist above, insist on a proper test drive, and check the mileage history on Motorly.
+Follow the checklist above, insist on a proper test drive, and check the marketplace history on Motorly.
 Done right, a 2017–2019 Golf Mk7.5 1.5 TSI manual is one of the best all-round used cars you can buy in Ireland.